-Icelandic haddock (Melanogrammus aeglefinus) is mostly limited to the Icelandic continental shelf but 0-group and juveniles from the stock are occasionally found in East Greenland waters.
+Icelandic haddock (Melanogrammus aeglefinus) is fairly abundant in the coastal waters around Iceland and is mostly limited to the Icelandic continental shelf, while 0-group and juveniles from the stock are occasionally found in East Greenland waters (ICES area 14).
 Apart from this, larval drifts links with other areas have not been found.
-The nearest area to the Icelandic were haddock are found in reasonable abundance are in shallow Faero waters, an area that constitutes as separate stock.
-The two grounds are separated by a wide and relatively deep ridge, an area were reporting of haddock catches is nonexistent neither in commercial nor scientific fisheries.
+In addition, minmial catches have been reported in area 14 (less than 10 tons in 2016).
+The nearest area to the Icelandic were haddock are found in reasonable abundance are in shallow Faroese waters, an area that constitutes as a separate stock.
+The two grounds are separated by a wide and relatively deep ridge, an area where reporting of haddock catches is nonexistent, both commercially and scientifically.
+Tagging studies (Jónsson 1996) conducted between 1953 and 1965 showed no migrations of juvenile and mature fish outside of Icelandic waters, with most recaptures taking place in the area of tagging (or adjacent areas) and on the spawning grounds south of Iceland.
 Information about stock structure (metapopulation) of haddock in Icelandic waters is limited, but it is unlikely to be as diverse as observed for cod.

 The species is found all around the Icelandic coast, principally in the relatively warm waters off the west and south coast, in fairly shallow waters (50-200 m depth).
 Spawning has historically been limited to the southern waters.
 Haddock is also found off the north coast and in warm periods a large part of the immature fish have been found north of Iceland.
-Recently large part of the fishable stock has also been found off the north coast.
+In recent years a larger part of the fishable stock has been found off the north coast of Iceland than the last two decades of the 20th century (Fig. A1.1).